0xMacro/january_sale/README.md

 # january_sale
-Contracts for the January sale toy problem.
+Contracts and test for the January sale toy problem.

 ### To use: